nanocurrency/nano-docs/docs/running-a-node/configuration.md

 More details about the RPC setup can be found in the [Running Nano as a service guide](/integration-guides/advanced/#running-nano-as-a-service).

+To add HTTPS support to the RPC server, please see [HTTPS Support](configuration-https.md).

 --8<-- "multiple-node-setups-warning.md"

 ---